Kyle (Child's Play): In television

+Chucky (2021-2024)

 Kyle returns with Andy Barclay in the sixth episode of Chucky season one, Cape Queer.
 The duo is searching for all remaining dolls possessed by the soul of Charles Lee Ray.
 They are contacted by Jake Wheeler and travel to Hackensack, New Jersey to help them.
 After she gets separated from Andy, one of the Chucky dolls tricks Kyle into triggering a bomb set by Tiffany, presumably killing her.

 It is revealed in episode four of season two, Death on Denial, that she survived the explosion.
 She helps Nica Pierce escape from Tiffany with the help of Glen and Glenda.
 She travels with Nica and Glenda to the School of the Incarnate Lord, where she reunites with Andy and assists with an exorcism to send Chucky to Hell.
 After the exorcism, Nica transfers the Chucky currently possessing her into another doll, which Andy then kills.
 Kyle and Andy, believing they are finally done with Chucky, express uncertainty and optimism about their future, and leave the school.